JunaidParkar/A.R.T.E.X-GUI/Readme.md

 **Q: Where can I find information on the latest updates and releases?**

-A: Check the [Release Notes](#release-notes) section for details on the latest updates, bug fixes, and new features.
+A: Check the [Release Notes](#Release-notes) section for details on the latest updates, bug fixes, and new features.

-## Roadmap
+## Realease notes

 Our vision for the future of A.R.T.E.X. includes the following milestones and enhancements: